Enter the scary space of Probably-Important and emerge with some huge wins.

 BY: MARC ACTON

-The content marketing universe hasn’t quite figured out Instagram (IG) Stories yet.
+As of today, August 16, 2017, the content marketing universe doesn’t seem to have quite figured out Instagram (IG) Stories yet.
 We know they’re probably going to be important, and we should be doing them, but like Facebook Live and Snapchat, they’re still on the bleeding edge—mostly because they’re too harrrrd.
-But here’s what iostudio and I learned when we entered the scary space of Probably-Important and came out with some huge wins.
+But here’s what iostudio learned when we entered the scary space of Probably-Important and came out with some huge wins.